LSM11Bs are available to order. Current lead time is two weeks. Instructions updated with new dimensional reference drawing.

 Very Quick Guide to Lambda Sensors

-A lambda sensor is an electronic device that fits into a car exhaust system.
-It is sometimes called an Oxygen sensor, O2 sensor, or AFR.
+A lambda sensor is an electrical device that fits into an exhaust system where we want to measure the Oxygen content of the gas.
+This could be in a road vehicle or industrial machine, for example a boiler or furnace.
+It is sometimes called an Oxygen sensor, O2 sensor, or AFR sensor.
 Its purpose is to send a signal to the ECU (engine control unit) to indicate how much oxygen is in the exhaust gases.
 This indicates how efficiently the engine is running.
 The ECU uses this information to adjust the engine's fuelling as you drive.

-Lambda sensors can also be used for industrial applications, such as electricity generating stations and biomass boilers, and for general O2 measurement for industrial processes, eg. welding, steel rolling mills, drying ovens, furnaces
+Lambda sensors can also be used for industrial applications, such as electricity generating stations and biomass boilers, and for general O2 measurement for industrial processes, eg. welding, steel rolling mills, drying ovens, furnaces.
+In industrial settings, a PLC (programmable logic controller) is used to control the sensor.

 What happens if it fails?